-- 54 The University will only process special categories of data (also known as sensitive data) where the data subject expressly consents to such processing or where one of the following conditions apply: - a) The processing relates to personal data which has already been made public by the data subject. - b) The processing is necessary for the establishment, exercise or defence of legal claims. - c) The processing is specifically authorised or required by law. - d) The processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent. - e) Further conditions, including limitations, based upon national law related to the processing of genetic data, biometric data or data concerning health. - 55 Where special categories of data are being processed, the University will adopt additional protection measures.
-For example, prior approval must be obtained and the basis for the Processing clearly recorded with the personal data in question. - 56 Children are unable to consent to the processing of personal data for information society services.
+- 51 The University will only process special categories of data (also known as sensitive data) where the data subject expressly consents to such processing or where one of the following conditions apply: - The processing relates to personal data which has already been made public by the data subject. - b) The processing is necessary for the establishment, exercise or defence of legal claims. - c) The processing is specifically authorised or required by law. - d) The processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent.

+- e) Further conditions, including limitations, based upon national law related to the processing of genetic data, biometric data or data concerning health. - 52 Where special categories of data are being processed, the University will adopt additional protection measures.
+For example, prior approval must be obtained and the basis for the Processing clearly recorded with the personal data in question. - 53 Children are unable to consent to the processing of personal data for information society services.
 Consent must be sought from the person who holds parental responsibility over the child.
-However, it should be noted that where processing is lawful under other grounds, consent need not be obtained from the child or the holder of parental responsibility.